The first week

 - Add key dates to your calendar (remind your supervisor to forward meeting invites)

-- Go to the Time & Pay portal > Self Service (PeopleSoft) tab > Choose the icon in the middle of the window > Select "click here"
+- Go to the Time & Pay portal (IDIR restricted) > Self Service (PeopleSoft) tab > Choose the icon in the middle of the window > Select 'Click here'

-- Wait 30 minutes and then return to Employee Self Service – you should see more menu options and features.
+- Wait 30 minutes and then return to Employee Self Service (IDIR restricted).
+You should see more menu options and features.
 If not, you can try to clear your cache.
-Go to the Time & Pay portal > Self Service (PeopleSoft) tab > Find the yellow box with instructions to clear your cache
+Go to the Time & Pay portal (IDIR restricted) > Self Service (PeopleSoft) tab > Find the yellow box with instructions to clear your cache

 - Some applications require an overnight refresh before you can access them.
-If you get errors accessing any sites, submit a service request: AskMyHR > Myself (or) My Team or Organization > HR Software Systems Support > Other HR Technology Issues
+If you get errors accessing any sites, submit a service request to AskMyHR (IDIR restricted) > Myself (or) My Team or Organization > HR Software Systems Support > Other HR Technology Issues

-- @Work: An internal website for employees.
-Add or update your profile by clicking the drop-down menu in the top right corner.
-Spend a bit of time looking through conversations and articles on the site
+- Compass (IDIR restricted): An internal website for employees.
+Spend a bit of time looking through resources and articles on the website

-- My Service Centre: Get the technology you need to help you do your job
+- My Service Centre (IDIR restricted): Get the technology you need to help you do your job

-- Summer.gov.bc.ca: Outlook web app that allows you to access your email and calendar from a mobile device
+- summer.gov.bc.ca (IDIR restricted): Outlook web app that allows you to access your email and calendar from a mobile device

-- Outlook email – add a profile picture: Summer.gov.bc.ca
+- Outlook email (add a profile picture): summer.gov.bc.ca (IDIR restricted)

 You may also want to remind your supervisor to add you to any distribution lists.